-There is a clear requirement to understand and exploit genetic effects to improve NUE (Hirel et al. 2007).
-Reduced height (Rht) alleles are widely incorporated in wheat-breeding programmes to produce semi-dwarf wheat (Chapman et al. 2007).
-The commonly used Rht-B1b and Rht-D1b (previously termed Rht1 and Rht2) semi-dwarfing alleles from 'Norin 10' reduce sensitivity to endogenous gibberellic acid (GA) (Murase et al. 2008), and individually reduce height by about 15% (Gooding 2009).
-In the UK, Rht-D1b has been widely used in elite lines since the 1970s; cvars Hobbit (1977) and Mardler (1978) were early examples (Austin et al. 1980)), although Rht-B1b has also been used more recently (e.g. cvar Robigus).
-More potent alleles, conferring severe dwarfism (>30% height reduction) are available at both loci: Rht-Blc (previously Rht3) from 'Tom thumb', and Rht-D1c (previously Rht10) from 'Ai-bian' (Borner et al. 1997).
-Alternatively, reductions in height can be achieved without reducing sensitivity to GA: Rht8c confers semi-dwarfism and is present in many Southern European wheats, often linked with Ppd-D1a-mediated photoperiod sensitivity and more rapid development (Worland et al. 1998); Rht12 is a severedwarfing, gamma ray-induced allele from 'Karcagi 522' (Korzun et al. 1997).
+There is a clear requirement to understand and exploit genetic effects to improve nitrogen-use efficiency (Hirel et al. 2007).
+Reduced height (Rht) alleles are widely incorporated in wheat breeding programmes to produce semi-dwarf wheats (Chapman et al. 2007).
+The commonly used Rht-B1b and Rht-D1b (previously Rht1 and Rht2) semi-dwarfing alleles from 'Norin 10' reduce sensitivity to endogenous gibberellins (GA) (Murase et al. 2008), and individually often reduce height by about 15 % (Gooding 2009).
+In the UK, Rht-D1b, has been widely used in elite lines since the 1970's (e.g cvs.
+Hobbit (1977) and Mardler (1978) were early examples (Austin et al. 1980)), although Rht-B1b has also been used more recently (e.g. cv.
+Robigus).
+More potent alleles, conferring severe dwarfism (>30 % height reduction) are available at both loci: Rht-Blc (previously Rht3) from 'Tom thumb', and Rht-D1c (previously Rht10) from 'Ai-bian' (Borner et al. 1997).
+Alternatively, reductions in height can be achieved without reducing GA sensitivity: Rht8c confers semi-dwarfism and is present in many Southern European wheats, often linked with Ppd-D1a mediated photoperiod sensitivity and more rapid development (Worland et al. 1998); Rht12 is a severe-dwarfing, gamma ray-induced allele from 'Karcagi 522' (Korzun et al. 1997).

 Dwarfing alleles in wheat must affect NUE because they influence Grain DMY at constant N availabilities (Flintham et al. 1997; Addisu et al. 2010).
-In such circumstances, adding semi-dwarfing alleles to excessively tall backgrounds increases Grain DMY, principally through increasing grain populations and the proportion of above-ground crop biomass in the grain (dry matter harvest index (DMHI); Flintham et al. 1997).
-Much less is known, however, concerning the effects on NUE components - NUpE and NUtEg.
-Gale & Youssefian (1985) found Rht-B1b, Rht-D1b and Rht-B1c to either have no effect on Grain NY even when

-Grain DMY was increased, or to reduce Grain NY more than Grain DMY (as was the case for Rht-B1c).
-Gooding et al. (1997) found Rht-B1b to increase Grain NY but reported reductions in grain N concentrations (or increased NUtE of the grain), as did Gale & Youssefian (1985).
-When Flintham & Gale (1983) found Rht-B1c to reduce grain N concentrations significantly, despite appearing to reduce Grain DMY, they speculated that this may have been due to reduced availability of crop N for remobilization; Austin et al. (1977) had suggested previously that dwarfing may be associated with reduced NUpE, and Wojciechowski et al. (2009) found severe dwarfing to be associated with reduced rooting in the field.
+In such circumstances, adding semidwarfing alleles to excessively tall backgrounds increases Grain DMY, principally through increasing grain populations and the proportion of above ground crop biomass in the grain (Dry matter harvest index; DMHI; Flintham et al. 1997).
+Much less is known, however, concerning effects on NUE components: NUpE and NUtEg.
+Gale and Youssefian (1985) found Rht-B1b, Rht-D1b and Rht-B1c to either have no effect on Grain NY even when Grain DMY was increased, or to reduce Grain NY more than Grain DMY (as was the case for Rht-B1c).
+Gooding et al. (1997) found Rht-B1b to increase Grain NY but they, with Gale & Youssefain (1985), report reductions in grain nitrogen concentrations (or increased NUtE of the grain).
+When Flintham & Gale (1983) found Rht-B1c to significantly reduce grain nitrogen concentrations despite also appearing to reduce Grain DMY they speculated that this may have been due to reduced availability of crop N for remobilization; Austin et al. (1977) had previously suggested that dwarfing may be associated with reduced NUpE, and Wojciechowski et al. (2009) found severe dwarfing to be associated with reduced rooting in the field.
 Cosser (1996), however, found no effect of Rht-B1b or Rht-D1b on Crop NY.

-Dwarfing alleles can increase or reduce DMHI depending on the height of the background, and the degree of shortening achieved (Flintham et al. 1997; Gooding 2009), with likely implications for NUtEg (Ortiz-Monasterio et al. 1997).
-Fernandez et al. (2009) argue that impaired GA synthesis or signalling in dwarfed cereals would reduce Crop DMY and this can be demonstrated in wheat (Addisu et al. 2009), but little is known concerning effects on NUtE of the crop biomass.
+Dwarfing alleles can increase or reduce DMHI depending on the height of the background, and the degree of shortening achieved, (Flintham et~al.~1997; Gooding 2009) with likely implications for $NUtE_g$ (Ortiz-Monasterio et~al.~1997).
+Fernandez et~al.~(2009) argue that impaired GA synthesis or signaling in dwarfed cereals would reduce Crop~DMY, and this can be demonstrated in wheat (Addisu et~al.~2009), but little is known concerning effects on NUtE of the crop biomass.